 In Sal forests, the common indirect drivers of overpopulation, poverty, and poor governance discussed above are exacerbated by proximity to the largest city in the country, Dhaka.
 From Dhaka, moving to the forest for subsistence living is a readily available option for poor people and encroachment by both displaced people and industry are major direct drivers in the decline of these forests in terms of direct loss, but also as a result of accidental wildfires (Islam and Sato 2012, Hossain et al. 2013).
 This is also an area of rich soils, where the increasing demand for agricultural and wood products have produced a large plantation sector, where forest conversion to Eucalyptus, Acacia, rubber tree, and other species is a common practice, and a large commercial agricultural sector where pineapple, banana, papaya, and other crops have replaced forests (e.g., Hossain et al. 2013).
 Large areas of sal forest have also been taken over by the military for bases, target ranges, and airfields (Iftekhar 2006, Ahmed 2008).
 All of these losses are expedited by corruption, lack of a land-use plan, and the inability of government to enforce existing laws, maintain protected areas, or to prosecute offenders (Ahmed 2008, Hossain et al. 2013, Rashid et al. 2013).

-In Sunderbans and coastal forests, in addition to the main indirect drivers, a global demand for seafood products (local indirect driver) has resulted in deforestation for shrimp farming (direct driver in coastal), and outside the Sundarbans making it an indirect driver (Rahman et al. 2010).
-Although the area of mangroves has stabilised in the Sunderbans, past deforestation was significant and there continues to be degradation and loss of mangrove cover in other Coastal forests.
-The production of shrimp in Bangladesh has increased by a factor of eight from 1982 to 2014 (Portley 2016), resulting in forest damage to the Sunderbans and losses of coastal forests for shrimp-farms (Ahmed 2010).
-A main cause of mangrove decline in the Sunderbans and other coastal mangroves is salinity increase (Swapan and Gavin 2011) promoted by polder development and flood control projects in 1960s for shrimp and rice cultivation to the north (Hossain et al. 2015).
+In Sundarbans and coastal forests, in addition to the main indirect drivers, a global demand for seafood products (local indirect driver) has resulted in deforestation for shrimp farming (direct driver in coastal), and outside the Sundarbans making it an indirect driver (Rahman et al. 2010).
+Although the area of mangroves has stabilised in the Sundarbans, past deforestation was significant and there continues to be degradation and loss of mangrove cover in other Coastal forests.
+The production of shrimp in Bangladesh has increased by a factor of eight from 1982 to 2014 (Portley 2016), resulting in forest damage to the Sundarbans and losses of coastal forests for shrimp-farms (Ahmed 2010).
+A main cause of mangrove decline in the Sundarbans and other coastal mangroves is salinity increase (Swapan and Gavin 2011) promoted by polder development and flood control projects in 1960s for shrimp and rice cultivation to the north (Hossain et al. 2015).
 This, in turn, led to the destruction of about 9,500 ha of mangrove forests (Azad et al. 2009) mostly in coastal forests, which has reduced production of forest products (Iftekhar and Islam 2004).
 Most polders were originally developed for rice farming, but many of these were converted to shrimp farms.
-Diseases have also affected the mangrove species of the Sunderbans, including ‘top-dying’ disease related to the increase in salinity from reduced freshwater flows (Choudhury and Hossain 2011), resulting in degradation through reduced canopy and stem density (e.g., Rahman et al. 2010).
+Diseases have also affected the mangrove species of the Sundarbans, including ‘top-dying’ disease related to the increase in salinity from reduced freshwater flows (Choudhury and Hossain 2011), resulting in degradation through reduced canopy and stem density (e.g., Rahman et al. 2010).